tejasupmanyu/common-custom-hooks/README.md

 ## Introduction

-custom-common-hooks is a custom react hooks library, focusing on providing simple and performant custom hooks for common use cases.
+custom-common-hooks ⚛️ is a custom react hooks library, focusing on providing simple and performant custom hooks for common use cases.

+Gives the following useful custom hooks -

+- usePrevious
+- useIsMobile
+- useOnChange
+- usePrevious
+- useWindowSize
+- useKeypress

+...and more in upcoming releases.

 ## Usage